GNOME Core Applications: GNOME Circle

 GNOME Circle is a collection of applications which have been built to extend the GNOME platform, utilize GNOME technologies, and follow the GNOME human interface guidelines.
-They are hosted, developed, and managed in the GNOME official development infrastructure, on gitlab.gnome.org.
 Developers who are using the GNOME platform can apply for inclusion in GNOME Circle.
 Benefits include promotional support and eligibility for project contributors to become GNOME Foundation members.
 Circle applications are not part of GNOME Core Applications.

 Some examples of such applications include: